 Future of Internet

 The future of the Internet is clearly planned.
 It is already happening and we are already dealing with its evolved forms based on blockchain.
 The concept of a decentralized web is very promising, but it will take time to implement it.
 And the point is not only in the development of technologies and capacities but in its participants.
-Yes, more and more people are captivated with the decentralized meta world, but many will need time to get used to greater integration of the Internet into our lives, with it earning complete trust.
+Yes, more and more people are captivated by the decentralized meta world, but many will need time to get used to greater integration of the Internet into our lives, with it earning complete trust.
 However, this is obviously inevitable.